wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

 Expose hiding processes
 =======================

-In this exercise you will safely implement a kernel-mode rootkit on your lab machine as a proof-of-concept for Wazuh rootkit detection.
+In this exercise, you will safely implement a kernel-mode rootkit on your lab machine as a proof-of-concept for Wazuh rootkit detection.

-This rootkit is able to hide itself from the kernel module list as well as hide selected processes from being visible to ``ps``.
+This rootkit can hide itself from the kernel module list as well as hide selected processes from being visible to ``ps``.

 However, Wazuh will still detect it using the system calls ``setsid()``, ``getpid()``, and ``kill()``.
 This makes Wazuh a very effective Linux rootkit detection application by looking for general low-level hiding behavior.

 #.
-Log on to your Linux Agent instance and become root.
+Log on to your Linux agent instance and become root.

    .. code-block:: console